-Caution: It is strongly recommended that a thermal magnetic circuit breaker is installed upstream the system.
+Caution: JMA strongly recommends that you install a thermal magnetic circuit breaker upstream of the system.

-To connect JMA remote units with RF output power higher than 2W to the AC power supply, perform the following actions:
+To connect JMA remote units with RF output power higher than 2W to the AC power supply:

-- 1. Make sure that the switch upstream the unit is open. - 2.
+- 1. Make sure that the switch upstream of the unit is open. - 2.
 Connect the remote unit to the nearest ground reference location.